-On the advice of his mentor Mariss Jansons, in 1991 Mischa Damev switched from his career as a concert pianist and began to study orchestral conducting.
+On the advice of Mariss Jansons, in 1991 he abandoned his career as a concert pianist and began to study orchestral conducting.
 He took an intensive course in Vienna under Karl Österreicher.
-Following his successful debuts with the Bulgarian National Radio Orchestra and the Sofia Opera House he spent several years working as an assistant to Georges Prêtre and Vladimir Fedoseyev.
+Following his successful debut with the Bulgarian National Radio Symphony Orchestra, he spent several years working as an assistant to Georges Prêtre and Vladimir Fedoseyev.

-From 1990 to 1999 musician was Artistic Director of the Orpheum International Festival for Young Soloists in Zurich.
-Between 1992 and 2007, he led the Swiss Lilienberg recital series and the Lilienberg Foundation Art and Culture Division.
-In 2000, he was appointed trustee of the London International Master Prize Competition for Contemporary Symphony Music in London.
+From 1990 to 1999 he was Artistic Director of the Orpheum International Festival for Young Soloists in Zurich, while between 1992 and 2007 he directed the Lilienberg Foundation’s Piano Festival and was Director of the Lilienberg Foundation Art and Culture Division.
+In 2000 he became a trustee of the Master Prize International Competition for Contemporary Symphony Music in London.
 Since 2007 he has directed the Kulturprozent-Classics programme of the Swiss company Migros.

-Mischa Damev has conducted orchestras such as the Moscow Tchaikovsky Symphony Orchestra, the Russian National Orchestra, the Orchestra del Teatro di San Carlo in Naples, the Orchestra Sinfonica di Milano Giuseppe Verdi, the Beijing Symphony Orchestra, the Slovak Philharmonic in Bratislava, the Tonkünstler Orchestra, the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome, the Orchestra Sinfonica Siciliana in Palermo, the Orchestra del Teatro la Fenice, the Orchestre du Capitole de Toulouse, the Latvian National Orchestra, the Orchestre Philharmonique du Luxembourg, the Prague Philharmonic and the Orchestra del Teatro alla Scala.
+Has conducted such ensembles as the Tchaikovsky Symphony Orchestra, the Russian National Orchestra, the Orchestra of the Teatro di San Carlo, the Orchestra Sinfonica di Milano Giuseppe Verdi, the Beijing Symphony Orchestra, the Slovakian Philharmonic Orchestra, the Orchestre National du Capitole de Toulouse, the Orchestre philharmonique du Luxembourg, the Prague Philharmonic Orchestra and the Orchestra Sinfonica of the Teatro alla Scala.
 On several occasions he has appeared at the Mariinsky Theatre, including at the Stars of the White Nights festival and the annual organ festival.